kodakumiogc99/NetworkSecurity/IP Security.md

 ### Security Association Database

-- Defines the parameters associated with each SA.
+- Defines the parameters associated with each SA. 定義每個 SA 的參數
 - **Security Parameter Index**: selected by the receiving end of an SA to uniquely identify the SA.
   - Outbound SA: used to construct the packet's AH or ESP header.
   - Inbound SA: used to map traffic to the appropriate SA.